Hispanics and Latinos in Utah: Current Demographics

-The 2010 US Census Bureau estimates the Hispanic/Latino population to be about 14.2% of the total population of the state of Utah, which in 2010 was over 2.7 million.
+In 2021, the U.S. Census Bureau estimates the Hispanic/Latino population to be approximately 495,000, or 14.8% of the total population of 3.3 million.
 Just as the overall population of Utah is growing, the amount of Hispanics in Utah is also growing, and the Latino population is increasing at a higher rate than the white non-Latino population.

 According to the 2010 Census, Utah ranks 11th in the United States for percent of Latino people per capita.

 The Utah city with the most Hispanic residents in 2020 is West Valley City with over 51,000 Hispanic/Latino residents.

-According to the Kem C Gardner Policy at the University of Utah and The United States Census Bureau, more of Utah’s hispanic population is the result of reproduction in the United States rather than immigration from a Latin/Hispanic country.
+According to the Kem C Gardner Policy at the University of Utah and The United States Census Bureau, more of Utah’s Hispanic population is the result of reproduction in the United States rather than immigration from a Latin/Hispanic country.
 It is estimated that the Hispanic/Latino population in Utah accounts for 0.7% of the nation’s entire Hispanic population.

 According to the 2010 census, Hispanics are majority in Beryl Junction (51.8%), Wendover (68.3%) and Hideout (77.0%).